asmuth-archive/libsmatrix/README.md

 ### Compile from source

-This will produce a single shared object "libsmatrix.so" file that exports all calls documented in "C API" as well as MRI ruby and Java JNI bindings if their respective header files (ruby.h, jni.h) are found:
+This will produce a single shared object "smatrix.so" file that exports all calls documented in "C API".

-1) Compile and install into system

     $ make
     $ make install

-2) Run tests (optional, requires java and ruby)
+To run the tests (optional, requires java and ruby)

     $ make test

-4) Compile examples (optional)
+To compile the examples (optional):

     $ make examples

+To build the MRI ruby and Java JNI bindings (optional), run:

+    $ make ruby
+    $ make java

+This will produce the respective shared objects in:

+    src/ruby/smatrix_ruby.so
+    src/java/smatrix_java.so

 ### Import artifact via Maven/sbt (java/scala)